Northern Mariana Islands: Infrastructure

+Commuter airline Star Marianas Air provides short-haul flights between Guam, Saipan, Tinian, and Rota.
+International carriers connect Saipan with Korea, China, and Japan; flights to the U.S. mainland typically connect through Guam or Hawaiʻi.

+In addition to by air, inter-island travel within the commonwealth is possible via ferry or chartered vessel services.
+For example, to visit Pagan is a 200 mi boat trip.

 Mail service for the islands is provided by the U.S. Postal Service (USPS).
 Each major island has its own ZIP code in the 96950–96952 range, and the USPS two-letter abbreviation for the CNMI is MP ("Marianas Pacific", NM and MI being taken).
 "CM" has been used previously and is still used in some contexts, but can be confused with Cameroon.
 For phone service, the islands are included in the North American Numbering Plan, using area code 670.

-Television service is provided by KPPI-LD, Channel 7, which simulcasts Guam's ABC affiliate KTGM, as well as WSZE, Channel 10, which simulcasts Guam's NBC affiliate KUAM-TV.
+Television service is provided by KPPI-LD, Channel 7, which simulcasts Guam's ABC affiliate, KTGM, as well as WSZE, Channel 10, which simulcasts Guam's NBC affiliate, KUAM-TV.
 About 10 radio stations broadcast within the CNMI.

-In 2012 Michael Calabrese, Daniel Calarco, and Colin Richardson of Slate stated that CNMI internet prices were five times those of Guam, and that the price per megabit increases if a customer chooses a higher level internet package due to the limited bandwidth.
+In 2012, Slate reported that CNMI internet prices were five times those of Guam and that the price per megabit increases if a customer chooses a higher level internet package due to the limited bandwidth.
+In 2023, some Federal funding for improving broadband was allocated to the territory.

 Demographics

 According to the 2020 census, the population of the CNMI was 47,329, down from 69,221 in 2000.
-The decrease was reportedly due to a combination of factors including the demise of the garment industry (the vast majority of whose employees were females from China), economic crises, and a decline in tourism, one of the CNMI's primary sources of revenue.
+The decrease was reportedly due to a combination of factors, including the demise of the garment industry (the vast majority of whose employees were females from China), economic crises, and a decline in tourism, one of the CNMI's primary sources of revenue.

-Except for the U.S. Minor Outlying Islands, the Northern Mariana Islands are the second least populous sub-federal jurisdiction in the United States, next to American Samoa.
+As of the 2020 Census, except for the U.S. Minor Outlying Islands, the Northern Mariana Islands are the second least populous sub-federal jurisdiction in the United States, next to American Samoa.
+However, the islands population has fluctuated over time hitting 80 thousand in 2000, then declining to around 50 thousand in the 2010s.
+In 1986, when the people of the CNMI became U.S. citizens, it had a population of about 36 thousand.
+In 1950, the population was about 7 thousand.
+For comparison, in 1776, the smallest American state by population was Delaware with a population of about 60 thousand.

+As of 2020, about 60% of the population are U.S. Citizens or Lawful Permanent Residents, and the other 40% are foreign workers.
+The United States has a program that monitors the ratio of workers to citizens and the number of lawful residents of different types.

+Many Marianans have migrated to the continental US, and moving to the West Coast is slightly more popular.
+One of the largest communities is in Washington State, with a community of almost 5,000 people from the islands.